QAInsights/Performance-Testing-Tools/README.md

 ## Note(s) 📌

-- Tools are not arranged in a random order
+- Tools are arranged in a random order

 # Contribution are welcome 💜